-Show evidence of 1 (one) month to 6 (six) weeks' worth of work.
+Show evidence of two months' worth of work.

 Be innovative.
 This applies to your thinking and to the way you choose and use your materials.

 For process drawing, your drawings must lead to the Examination Artwork (and not be a random drawing done for its own sake.)